sprague252/ECULetter/README.md

     and ECUMemoTemplate.tex as appropriate and copy them to your LaTeX template directory.

-7. (Optional) To generate the documentation file ECULetter.pdf, Copy the documentation file ECULetter.pdf, run the following commands.
+7. (Optional) To generate the documentation file `ECULetter.pdf` from the `ECULetter.dtx` file, run the following commands.
 ```
         pdflatex ECULetter.dtx
         makeindex -s gind.ist -o ECULetter.ind ECULetter.idx
         makeindex -s gglo.ist -o ECULetter.gls ECULetter.glo
         pdflatex ECULetter.dtx
 ```
+    **Note**: A copy of  `ECULetter.pdf` is provided with this distribution, so it is not necessary to generate it again.

-    Then, move the file ECULetter.pdf to the appropriate location (in your preferred texmf directory tree or elsewhere).
+8. (Optional) Move the file `ECULetter.pdf` to the appropriate location (in your preferred texmf directory tree or elsewhere).
+    Recommended install location:
+    `texmf/doc/ECULetter/ECULetter.pdf`.

-8. Update the ls-R database file(s) for the texmf directory trees where you copied the various files.
+9. Update the ls-R database file(s) for the texmf directory trees where you copied the various files.
 If you added the files to your user texmf directory tree on Mac OS or Linux use the following command.